SuperValu (United States): Acquisitions

-In 2009, former Walmart executive Craig Herkert took over for Jeff Noddle as CEO of SuperValu.
+In 2009, former Walmart executive Craig Herkert took over from Jeff Noddle as CEO of SuperValu.

 On January 6, 2011, SuperValu announced it would close 20 underperforming stores.
 On January 11, 2011, SuperValu reported a loss of $202 million for the quarter; revenue also fell 6% to $8.67 billion.
-Company's shares prices fell 12 percent to $7.52 per share.
+SuperValu's share price fell 12 percent to $7.52 per share.

 In September 2011, SuperValu announced the sale of all but 27 of its fuel centers to several convenience store chains, including Tesoro, Holiday Stationstores, Couche-Tard (which operates Circle K Stores), and Stinker Stores.
-The company announced that it was seeking buyers for the remaining fuel centers as well.
+The company announced it would seek buyers for the remaining fuel centers too.

 In 2012, SuperValu operated 2,505 food and food/drug combination stores, 878 in-store pharmacies, and 117 fuel centers and served as primary distributor to an additional 2,200 stores.
 SuperValu also supplied a network of independent retailers (often found in smaller cities) that sometimes use the SuperValu name.
 However, these stores were not owned by the company.
 SuperValu also franchised the Cub Foods and Save-A-Lot brands to independent retailers.
 The company operated on a strategy of effective and efficient food distribution, conducting its retail food operations through a total of 2,349 retail food stores that were supplied by 32 distribution centers.

 On July 11, 2012, after the close of trading, SuperValu reported net sales of $10.6 billion and net earnings of $41 million for the first quarter of fiscal year 2013, compared to net sales of $11.1 billion and net earnings for $74 million for the year-earlier period.
 Those results sent SuperValu shares down some 45% after the start of trading on July 12, 2012, and hurt performance of other outstanding SuperValu debt, including its high yield bonds and CDS (credit default swap).